A post because of Crohn’s, not about it.

 At this point I found out that there would be around 200 nurses, in a proper lecture theatre and I would be talking at the end of the afternoon.
 It dawned on me that to do the subject justice, and not short change the nurses, I would at least need some notes and something to keep everyone awake.
 I tried doing a run through, just using notes, and it was terrible – stilted, hesitant, repetitive…..
 I would have to write the talk out word-for-word, the very thing I didn’t want to do.

-I find that simply reading through what I have written doesn’t pick up the likes of over used words or even ones that are missing.
+I find that simply reading through what I have written doesn’t pick up over used words or even ones that are missing.
 Much better to hear it being read.
 I found that the software I use has the facility to convert the text to speech and save it as an audio file in iTunes.
 I can then listen to it on my iPod.

 After several iterations, including two read throughs to my wife, I was finally happy with the contents.
 Maybe if I then listened to it endlessly it would become engrained in my memory and I would not need notes.